HamidaElsheimy74/UserManagement/README.md

 6. Build the project.

  ## Configuration
+1- Update database with the db objects that's made inside the migration by writting the following command in PM: update-database.
+2-Press F5 to start debugging & run the code.
-1-Set launch profile to Development & use these credintial to login & get Access/Refresh tokens to be able to use the apis.
+3-Set launch profile to Development & use these credintial to login & get Access/Refresh tokens to be able to use the apis.

 	 {
 		 "userName": "admin@gmail.com",